 The Walking (And Constantly) ( Jane Siberry Cover ) 05.20.09

-The 1984 Jane Siberry album No Borders Here (on cassette!) was one of my first purchases on one of my first consumer visits to the then bustling and vibrant collective of Toronto record stores in the Yonge/Dundas area.
+The 1984 Jane Siberry album No Borders Here—on cassette!—was one of my first purchases on one of my first consumer visits to the then bustling and vibrant collective of Toronto record stores in the Yonge/Dundas area.
 I can’t overstate the impact listening to that landmark album had on me.
-It was pure music cinema, nothing like anything I had heard to that point in smalltown Ontario, and it kept me and my Walkman company on those sometimes solitary late-night Brampton/Toronto bus rides.
+It was pure music cinema, nothing like anything I had heard to that point in small town Ontario, and it kept me and my Walkman company on those sometimes solitary late-night Brampton/Toronto bus rides.
 My exposure to Jane’s work fundamentally opened myself up to more types and kinds of music, and I’ll always attribute that gift to her.

 The song The Walking (And Constantly) came two albums later, in 1987.
 By then I had graduated from Sheridan College and was working at Nelvana (an animation house), ironically sharing an office with one of the people who helped art direct/set decorate the Mimi On The Beach music video, Carol Bradbury (a mentor and a lifelong friend.)
 I remember playing the album The Walking (the album was named after the track) for months in the office.
 Thankfully my boss Kim Cleary, Carol and I had rather synchronized musical tastes.

-When Jane’s 1989 follow-up Bound By The Beauty was released, it was noticeably lighter in flavour, but no less great.
-It contained the song The Valley, which is another song by Jane that I would consider a standard. k.d lang did a wonderful version, an orchestral live version (which in my humble opinion I believe to be superior to k.d.’s studio version) that you can find here on YouTube.
-It’s marvelously transcendent.
+When Jane’s 1989 follow-up Bound By The Beauty was released, it was noticeably lighter in flavour, yet still marvelous, with many fun highlights.
+It contains the song The Valley, which is another song by Jane that I would consider a standard. k.d lang added this to her concert repertoire.It’s marvelous and transcendent.